|Bauer, Erinfirstname.lastname@example.org||307.778.1306||Instructor, Instrumental Music||School of Arts and Humanities|

 David Swiss teaches private lessons in strings at LCCC with a primary focus in violin and viola.

-Swiss is currently a regular member of the Fort Collins Symphony and the Greeley Philharmonic (1985-90, and from 1998 to the present).
-A multi-instrumentalist, Swiss plays the guitar, vielle (medieval fiddle), mandolin, mandola, and the Viola d’Amore.
+Swiss is a regular member of the Fort Collins Symphony and the Greeley Philharmonic (1985-90, and from 1998 to the present).
+A multi-instrumentalist, Swiss plays the guitar, vielle (medieval fiddle), mandolin, mandola and the Viola d’Amore.

 Swiss maintains a busy music studio at Boomer Music in Fort Collins, where he teaches violin, viola and mandolin.

-John D. Meriwether teaches private lessons in percussion at LCCC.
+John D. Meriwether teaches Public School Methods (percussion) and private lessons in percussion at LCCC.
 Meriwether is a freelance percussionist and educator originally from San Antonio, Texas.
 Currently living in Fort Collins, Colorado, he maintains a steady workload of teaching and performing.
-A versatile percussionist, Meriwether puts his talents to good use whether it be in an orchestra, small chamber group, steel band, or accompanying a dance class.
+A versatile percussionist, Meriwether puts his talents to good use, whether it be in an orchestra, small chamber group, steel band or accompanying a dance class.

 Meriwether’s diverse background in percussion has given him the opportunity to perform in a wide array of ensembles and travel internationally.
 As a member of Azaguno, he performed West African music in Taiwan, South Korea, and around the United States.
 Learning the Trinidadian Steel Pans when he was in high school, Meriwether has played in steel bands of all sizes and performed at the Percussive Arts Society International Convention (PASIC) and the Lincoln Center with the West Virginia University Steel Band.
 His experiences in Gamelan, Taiko, Salsa bands, and Middle Eastern ensembles have helped to fuel his passion for approaching music with an open mind.
-Meriwether holds a master’s degree in Percussion Performance from Colorado State University and a bachelor’s in Percussion Performance from West Virginia University.
+Meriwether holds a master’s degree in percussion performance from Colorado State University and a bachelor’s degree in percussion performance from West Virginia University.